USMLE-STEP-3 Exam Details

 • Question 237:

-Determination of which of the following blood levels would be the most appropriate next step in the workup and management of this patient?
+A history of infection with which of the following organisms would be most likely in this patient?

 • Question 238: